 Empaths are often approached by strangers who want to talk to them about their problems; they sense the Empath's healing light.
 Many Empaths feel blessed to have this gift, but it can be overwhelming.

 Sometimes, Empaths need to be alone.
 Experienced Empaths know how to protect themselves with an invisible wall; It can makes them seem uncaring, but nothing could be further from the truth.
 It's no different than being sick with the flu.
 Just a few days of rest and we're as good as new!

-A Psychopath, on the other hand, just doesn't care.
+A Narcissist, on the other hand, just doesn't care.
 They know how to pretend to care, which is why their reactions may seem especially genuine, or even over the top.
 But that's because they're acting.
 They don't understand how to feel the real sadness, embarrassment or other emotions, they watched someone else feel so they could mimic their movements.

 Additionally, If an Empath drops off the face of the planet for a week, it is because s/he is exhausted from people.
 You should never take it personally, and you should give them their space.
 This behavior could be easily misinterpreted as psychopathic, like they don't care.
 But it is actually the opposite: Empaths are so overloaded with caring that they have to take a break from everybody.

-Psychopaths, on the other hand, will go out of their way to remind you of their existence.
+Narcissist, on the other hand, will go out of their way to remind you of their existence.
 People are their puppets.
 If they're sick, they make sure you know about it.
 Their one fear is that they will lose control of their victims, so they never take a break.